PLACEMAKING

 Spaces for the Archipelago

-✹ Learn more about our Climate & Culture Hubs
+✹ Learn more about our Island Design Labs

 Meaning archipelago, KAPULUAN, is a coalition to revitalise and regenerate the cultural and creative landscape of our islands.